-The Company has been integrating the acquired businesses into its current operations, including the consolidation of branch and corporate offices and therefore, it is impracticable to separate their results from their respective dates of acquisition.
-Acquisition and integration costs as presented on the condensed consolidated statements of operations include exit costs associated with redundant facilities and ongoing post-employment employee termination costs.
+The Company has integrated the acquired business into its current operations, including the consolidation of branch and corporate offices and therefore, it is impracticable to separate its results.
+Acquisition and integration costs as presented on the condensed consolidated statements of operations include exit costs associated with redundant facilities and ongoing post-employment termination costs.
+Acquisition and integration costs in the three and nine months ended September 30, 2015 are primarily related to due diligence efforts related to the Mediscan acquisition, which closed on October 30, 2015.
+See Note 17 - Subsequent Event.